eliz-is-newb/phase-3-project/README.md

 ## What is it?
 This project is a multi-media platform that replicates a gameboy emulator.
+TO GET TO HOME SCREEN: Press power button on gameboy IMG.

 - It contains three libraries of curated cartoons, games, and funny commercial-quotes styled as magic 8 ball answers.
 - A user can browse through and play cartoons, games, and commercials.
 - An admin can perform CRUD actions through the admin menu.